sudheerj/angular-interview-questions/README.md

      **[⬆ Back to Top](#table-of-contents)**

 165. ### What is Sanitization?
 Is angular supports it?
      **Sanitization** is the inspection of an untrusted value, turning it into a value that's safe to insert into the DOM.
-Yes, Angular suppports sanitization.
+Yes, Angular supports sanitization.
 It sanitizes untrusted values for HTML, styles, and URLs but sanitizing resource URLs isn't possible because they contain arbitrary code.

      **[⬆ Back to Top](#table-of-contents)**